Power noise: Characteristics

 Typically, power noise is instrumental, based upon a distorted kick drum from a drum machine such as a Roland TR-909, and often uses militaristic 4/4 beats.
 Sometimes a melodic component is added, but this is usually secondary to the rhythm.
 Power noise tracks are typically structured and danceable, but are occasionally abstract.
-This genre is showcased at the annual Maschinenfest festival in Oberhausen, Germany, as well as Kinetik Festival in Montreal, Canada.
+This genre was showcased at the annual Maschinenfest festival in Oberhausen, Germany, as well as Kinetik Festival in Montreal, Canada.

 Some groups, such as Combichrist and Dulce Liquido, practice power noise along with aggrotech.
 Others, such as Tarmvred, meld the style with breakcore.
 Others still, merge elements of IDM, such as Endif.

 There has often been very similar sounds coming from the techno scene which at times has been embraced by those into rhythmic noise such as the late 1990s/2000 era Speedy J, or releases on labels like Uncivilized World.

 In the current decade, there has been a resurgence of the harder, harsher and more experimental sounds in techno which crosses over a lot with the sounds of rhythmic noise although this is usually just known as industrial techno, instead of rhythmic noise or power noise, because these two scenes are often unaware of each other.
 For example, the artist Ancient Methods (one of the artists responsible for the resurgence of industrial techno), sampled P·A·L's track Gelöbnis on one of his first releases and has also later released music on Hands Productions which is one of the first labels that started pushing the rhythmic noise style back in the 90s.

 There has also been and continues to be crossover within other sounds and scenes such as the breakcore and IDM scenes.